-Typically seen as utilitarian, bathrooms have recently evolved into our own personal wellness retreats – with more care and consideration being taken to creating a welcoming feel for the space.
-Whether you are looking to update your master bathroom, upgrade a shower room or turn unused space into a luxurious en suite, there’s now plenty of bathroom ideas available to suit your style, from colours and materials to shapes and finishes.
+Whether you are planning on updating your master bathroom, upgrade a shower room or turn unused space into a luxurious ensuite, there are now a vast array of bathroom ideas available to suit your taste, from colors and materials to finishes and shapes.

 Before you dive in, think about the investment you wish to make.
-Write down your must-have items (is a bath a non-negotiable?) as well as any changes that need to be made to the existing size and layout of the space that will take up a significant portion of your total spend.
+Write down your must-have items (for instance, is a bathtub a non-negotiable?) as well as any changes that need to be made to the existing size and layout of the space that will take up a significant portion of your total spend.

 Marble adds a sense of luxury and helps make your bathroom feel more expensive, too.
 This is why, more often than not, it's a design feature often found in hotel bathrooms and spas.
-High-quality slabs will be water-resistant, but due to its mineral nature marble requires regular maintenance.
+High-quality slabs will be water-resistant, but due to its mineral nature, marble still requires regular maintenance.

 Applying an additional sealant during installation will help avoid premature wear from harsh cleaning products.

-When you have limited space to work with, opt for wall-hung sanitaryware, as it will create the illusion of more space.
-And if you want a freestanding bath, choose one with feet to elevate the tub.
+When you have a small bathroom and limited space to work with, opt for wall-hung sanitaryware, as it will create the illusion of more space.
+And if you want a freestanding bathtub, choose one with feet to elevate the tub.

 Lighting should not be overlooked, as it can have a huge impact on the look and feel of your bathroom.
-'Assess your lighting at the planning stage to maximise opportunities,' advises Peter Bowles, founder of Davey Lighting.
+'Assess your lighting at the planning stage to maximise opportunities,' advises Peter Bowles, founder of Davey Lighting at Original BTC.

 'You need two types of illumination when planning your bathroom lighting: shadow-free task lighting for functional tasks, such as shaving and applying make-up, and ambient lighting for when you simply want to lie back and enjoy a soak,' he adds.

 Make sure all lighting fixtures have the appropriate IP (Ingress Protection) rating, too.

-If you have your heart set on a freestanding bath but are restricted on space, consider a reduced-depth model, like this compact design from The Albion Bath Company.
+If you have your heart set on a freestanding tub but are restricted on space, consider a reduced-depth model, like this compact design from The Albion Bath Company.

-Bright pops of colour don’t have to be restricted to the wall anymore, with options to have colourful tiles, brassware and even sanitaryware greater than ever before.But which shade to go for?
-Warm, earthy tones create a sense of calm, whereas bolder hues can feel more energising.
+Bright pops of color don’t have to be restricted to the wall anymore, with options to have colorful washbasins and toilets, tiles and even brassware greater than ever before.But which shade to go for?
+Warm, earthy tones create a sense of calm, whereas bolder hues can feel more energizing.

 Vintage vanity units are on the rise in bathroom design, and can be combined with new traditional-style fittings that match without compromising on functionality.

-And wall-mounted mixer taps work well in compact bathroom designs, as the pipework can be hidden without the need for a pedestal.
+And wall-mounted mixer faucets work well in compact bathrooms, as the pipework can be hidden without the need for a pedestal.

-Maintain a clean and tidy bathroom by making sure you have plenty of storage space.
+Maintain a clean and clutter-free washroom by making sure you have plenty of bathroom storage worked into your design.

 Keep everyday items such as toothbrushes and soap close to hand, while cleaning products and extra toilet rolls can be stored out of sight in cupboards or drawers.